karam-mustafa/apis-generator/README.md

 ```shell
 php artisan vendor:publish --tag=apis-generator-config
 ```
-In `apis_generator`.php configuration file you can determine the properties of the default values and some behaviors.
+In `apis_generator.php` configuration file you can determine the properties of the default values and some behaviors.
-- choose database columns , we already take columns type from [Laravel Migrations](https://laravel.com/docs/6.x/migrations)

 #### 3 - Copy the package assets to your local resource views with the publish command:
 ```shell